Proposed parking management schemes in Three Rivers District

 The current proposal would involve some physical reconstruction of the road to provide a small amount of all-day parking (11 bays), with 74 bays limited to 20 minutes waiting (before 9am and after 3pm).
 Between 9am and 3pm, 66 of these bays will be available for short-stay parking (up to 90 minutes) aimed at users of the Crematorium.
 There are currently only 44 bays where parking is safe and does not cause obstruction.

-Comments were invited before the 12 August 2019.
+Comments are invited before the 7 October 2019.

-If you have any queries or other comments, please email email@example.com before the 12 August 2019, stating the scheme reference number above.
+If you have any queries or other comments, please email email@example.com stating the scheme reference number above.

 What happens next?

 All comments received will now be reviewed and taken into account prior to any decision on changes to the current parking arrangements.
 Any changes are contingent on approval from the local Highway Authority and are not expected to be introduced until at least 2020-21.
 All decisions on proposed parking schemes are taken by the District Council.